AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/data-dictionary/view-data-dictionary.md

 ---
 # View component information in the Data Dictionary

-The Data Dictionary in Analysis Workspace helps both users and administrators keep track of and better understand the components in their Analytics environment.

-For general information about the Data Dictionary, see [Data Dictionary overview](/help/analyze/analysis-workspace/components/data-dictionary/data-dictionary-overview.md).

-To view information about a component in the Data Dictionary (including the component description, similar components, other components a component is frequently used with, and more):
+The Data Dictionary allows you to view information about a component, including the component description, similar components, other components a component is frequently used with, and more.

+To view information about a component in the Data Dictionary:

 1. Go to the Analysis Workspace project that contains the component that you want to view.

-1. Select the Data Dictionary icon on the left side of Analysis Workspace.
+1. Select the [!UICONTROL **Data Dictionary**] icon on the left side of Analysis Workspace.
 (Alternate ways of accessing the Data Dictionary are described in "Access the Data Dictionary" in [Data Dictionary overview](/help/analyze/analysis-workspace/components/data-dictionary/data-dictionary-overview.md).)

    The Data Dictionary window displays.